KTJO 4×4 Hood Lift Support Kit For Toyota Tacoma – Review

 KTJO 4x4 Hood Lift Kit For 3rd Gen Tacoma

-This kit was a super easy install; it’s easily a sub-30-minute job and can be done with minimal tools.
+This kit was super easy to install; it takes less than 30 minutes and requires minimal tools.
 The fit, finish, and quality of this kit are awesome.
 I definitely plan on following KJTO 4×4 for their other awesome products!

-The only thing I would change is the inclusion of a longer bolt and washer for those who have ditch light brackets installed, but this is a super minor thing.
+The only thing I would change is the inclusion of a longer bolt and washer for those with ditch light brackets installed, but this is a minor thing.
 This kit’s well worth its price and gets that annoying manual prop rod out of your way when working under the hood.

 Subscribe